 Energy Law: Mr. Weiner's energy practice includes representation of solar energy, wind, geothermal, and biomass companies before the CPUC, US Fish and Wildlife Service, CA Department of Fish and Wildlife, Bureau of Land Management, California Energy Commission, and county land-use regulators.
-Mr. Weiner has represented eight utility-scale solar energy companies with over 8000 MW and $30B in proposed projects, including successful litigation against permit challenges, and continues to represent new projects in the pipeline.
+Mr. Weiner has represented eleven utility-scale solar energy companies with over 10,000 MW and $35B in proposed projects, including successful litigation against permit challenges, and continues to represent new projects in the pipeline.

 Environmental Law: Regulatory and Transactional issues: Mr. Weiner's broad environmental practice focuses on "brownfields" development, the California Environmental Quality Act and NEPA (environmental impact reports), land use, Superfund, the Clean Water Act, the Clean Air Act, hazardous waste management, species and wilderness protection, Proposition 65, and environmental insurance.
 As the former Special Assistant to the Governor (Jerry Brown) for Toxic Substances Control, Mr. Weiner has been involved in these areas for over 35 years.
 With respect to litigation in this area, he has successfully represented clients in Endangered Species Act, NEPA, CEQA, Superfund, and Proposition 65 litigation.
 He has also represented clients before regulatory agencies at every level of government.
 Additionally, Mr. Weiner has been involved with legislation surrounding environmental law and has achieved significant legislative victories and regulatory changes to promote renewable energy, brownfields development, and hazardous waste recycling.